 - You can rent out the office space and earn rental incomes

-- As mentioned, office spaces are cheap in Malaysia
+- Office spaces are affordable in Malaysia

-- Longer lease period
+- Longer holding period

-Cons of buying an office instead of leasing
+Cons of buying office space

 - Relies heavily on the economic climate

-- Not very liquid
+- Not as liquid

 - Higher interest rates